ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/measles/index.rst

 To compensate this, the incidence rate among susceptible and recovered population is used for transition.

 2. There is no data avaialable for remission rate in GBD.
-So a constant remission rate is calculated from duration assumption of 10 days [GBD-2017-YLD-Capstone-Appendix-1]_.
+So a constant remission rate is calculated from average case duration assumption of 10 days [GBD-2017-YLD-Capstone-Appendix-1]_.

 .. list-table:: Restrictions